 Mulholland Scenic Overlook

-Named after the iconic road that lines the top of the Santa Monica Mountains, Mulholland Scenic Overlook is home to one of the best viewpoints in Los Angeles.
+Named after the iconic road that lines the top of the Santa Monica Mountains, Mulholland Scenic Overlook is home to one of the best viewpoints in Los Angeles and one of the best places to visit in Los Angeles at night.
 It’s also one of the most accessible Los Angeles lookout spots as you can enjoy the views directly from your car.

 Mulholland Drive was constructed to transport residents of the city to explore the nearby beaches and mountains.
 It was named after the self-made Irish-American civil engineer, William Mulholland.
 He is often credited with helping grow Los Angeles into the biggest city in California because he built the infrastructure for the city’s water supply.

 Mulholland Drive has also been home to dozens of celebrities including Madonna, John Lennon, Jack Nicholson, and Marlon Brando.
 David Lynch, who directed the acclaimed film, Mulholland Drive, once said that you can feel the “history of Hollywood” on it.

 From the perch of the overlook itself, you can see downtown, Hollywood, and the iconic 101 cutting through the city with that famous LA traffic which isn’t so bad if you’re viewing from up here!

 Better yet, this offers nice views of Los Angeles all day and night.
 If you can, visit at dusk or in the evening for an unforgettable and one of the best views in LA at night.
 Not only can you do this entire experience from the car, but there are stops along the way including Jerome C. Daniel overlook mentioned earlier on this list!